paweln1975/Codility/README.md

 mvn release:perform
 ```

-In case of failure use the command
+In case of failure use the command:

 ```
 mvn release:rollback